HGab13/gameboy-mint/README.md

 # gameboy-mint
-A Gameboy emulator made in C to personally fortify programming principles in own mind.
+A (yet another) Gameboy emulator!
+It's made in C, so I can learn to use the darn language before College.